 Among the most important pieces is the ancient equestrian statue of the Emperor Marcus Aurelius, which was wrongly thought to be a representation of Constantine.
+Because of that it is the only surviving equestrian statue of an roman emperor.
+Also important are the remains of the Temple of Jupiter, the Capitoline Wolf, the Capitoline Venus, the Dying Gaul and Bernini’s Medusa.

 The Cordonata leading to the Musei Capitolini (Rome)